Cricket Association of Nepal: Presidents

+ICC Development Awards

+In 2023, CAN was named the **Asia Regional Winner** for **Digital Fan Engagement of the Year** at the ICC Development Awards.

+In 2024, CAN received the **Global ICC Digital Fan Engagement of the Year Award**.
+The recognition highlighted CAN's dynamic digital media growth and its reach across Facebook, Instagram, YouTube, X (formerly Twitter), and other platforms.
+CAN’s campaigns collectively reached approximately 117 million users, with watch time doubling on Facebook (over 13.4 million minutes), a 277% increase in YouTube watch hours (over 2.13 million), and over 420,000 new followers gained across platforms.

 Controversies

 Despite unprecedented success on the field, including victories over Hong Kong and Afghanistan at the 2014 ICC World Twenty20, Nepal went through some turmoil off the field in 2014 with a boycott of the national one-day tournament by the national players with the captain Paras Khadka slamming the Cricket Association of Nepal for their treatment of national players.

 The board then came under an investigation by the Commission for Investigation into Abuse of Authority.
 Later, CIAA filed a case against 18 CAN members including the then President Tanka Aangabuhang, after finding them guilty of misusing around Rs.
 14.31 million, which was to be used for developing the game in the country instead.
 This resulted in several CAN members stepping down from their posts on moral grounds.

 In May, members of CAN filed a no-confidence motion against president Tanka Angbuhang, after the organization of the Nepal Premier League was outsourced to a private sports management firm.

 In March, the CAN had said Nepal coach Pubudu Dassanayake would get a year's extension to his contract.
 However, he was only given a three-month extension, which ran out later June.
 The change in terms, CAN secretary Ashok Nath Pyakuryal said, was due to the board being under investigation.
 The coach left the country on 4 June due to unresolved contractual issues.

 But the Government of Nepal intervened and handed Dassanayake a year's extension.
 Dassanayake returned to Nepal on 29 August after being invited by the government and was reappointed coach of Nepal's senior and Under-19 cricket teams.

 After all these controversies in the year 2014, the Nepal Government dissolved the Angbuhang led CAN committee on 6 November and formed an ad hoc committee under former president Binaya Raj Pandey on an interim basis.

 As a result of the governmental involvement in its running, the ICC suspended CAN in April 2016, though allowed the national teams to continue playing in international competitions.